cescalara/sh2603_alpha/README.md

 Teaching materials for the SH2603 lab (https://www.kth.se/social/course/SH2603/)

 ## teaching_notes/
-Some notes on setting up the lab equipment and sources. (coming)
+Some notes on setting up the lab equipment and sources as well as running the lab.

 ## lab_instructions/
 The LaTeX source of the instructions. (coming)